Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Things to bear in mind

-    * Depending on the number of participants, small groups can prioritize practices for more than one research phase
+    * Depending on the number of participants, small groups can prioritize practices for more than one research phase.

     * Test tape on windows / walls first, some types are really hard to remove :-)